-It’s that time of year again here in Camas and Washougal, Washington: Springtime!
+It’s that time of year again here in Camas, Washougal, and Vancouver, Washington: Springtime!
 Spring is when most plants come out of dormancy and begin to grow vigorously.
 It is also the time to assess and cleanup the messes that fall and winter have left around your yard.
 Preparing your yard for the nicer months of spring can seem daunting and overwhelming, but Urban Eden is here to help!
 In this article, we’ll discuss the best course of action for tackling a spring yard preparation.

 Evaluate and Cleanup

 The first step, and often the most important, is to evaluate the mess that winter has left behind.
 Are there leaves strewn about the lawn?
 Are there twigs and other debris littered throughout your yard?
 A great place to start is to rake and collect all of the debris and deposit it into your compost pile or take it to a recycling center.
 Once this task has been completed, you will be able to further evaluate the needs of your yard.

 Once all of the debris has been removed from the lawn, mowing can commence.
 Since an overabundance of debris (especially twigs/sticks) is not good for mowers, it is especially important to remove debris first.
 For the very first mowing of the season, it is a good idea to mow somewhat shorter than usual to accommodate for the next step.

 Dethatching and aerating your lawn is a great way to ensure your lawn stays healthy and looks as lush as possible.
 Dethatching refers to removing the excess buildup of fine bits of debris, including moss and dead grass (also known as thatch).
 Aerating is the process whereby small holes are punctured into the lawn which allows more air and light to deeply penetrate into the roots of your lawn.
 Put another way, aerating and dethatching breaks up compacted soil and allows more nutrients to reach your lawn and ensure healthy growth.

 Overseeding and Fertilizing